Salomon Quest 4 GTX

 Salomon didn’t make many changes to the toe and cushioning with the latest Quest, and that’s good news from a protection standpoint.
 The rubber toe cap, padded and burly upper construction, and moderately thick cushioning around the ankles mean you get a lot security on the trail and when wedging your feet in between cracks.
 I also have a tendency to kick the occasional rock on the trail as the miles add up (and as my feet grow tired), but even the most direct hits didn’t lead to any pain or soreness.

-As Salomon’s top-end hiking boot, it came as no surprise that the Quest is well-made.
+As Salomon’s top-end hiking boot, it came as no surprise that the Quest is well made.
 The design is fairly busy, with a mixture of leather and a tough synthetic covering the upper, but as with my prior versions of the boot, it’s all holding up extremely well.
 The leather has taken on a darker color after the backpacking trip—even after I cleaned all the mud off—but otherwise the boot looks like new.
 The laces and accompanying hardware are all intact, and the outsole is wearing evenly and very lightly.
-All told, I expect the Quest to have a very long lifespan.
-However, it’s admittedly a little too early in my testing to make a definitive call here, so I will update this review if I run into any durability issues.
+All told, I expect the Quest to have a very long lifespan

 Women’s Salomon Quest 4 GTX

 We brought the men’s Quest 4 GTX into Washington’s Hoh Rainforest for testing, and Salomon makes a nearly identical model for women.
-The women’s Quest 4 GTX costs the same at $230 and shares the same features as the men’s model tested here, although it’s lighter at 2 pounds 5.7 ounces and comes in different colorways.
+The women’s Quest 4 GTX costs the same at $230 and shares the same features as the men’s model tested here, although it’s lighter at 2 pounds 5.7 ounces and comes in different colorways (for more, see our in-depth review of the women's Quest 4).
 As we touched on above, unlike some of its competition, Salomon doesn’t offer the Quest in a non-waterproof version, and there are no low-top, wide, or narrow variations available.

 - Tough, protective, and supportive but still highly comfortable—an excellent match for carrying a full pack over rugged terrain.